MicrosoftDocs/fabric-docs/docs/extensions/publishing/publish-flow.md

 The hub is structured with two main views:

-My Workloads: This view lists the workloads that have been added by the user or others within the organization, including built-in workloads that are part of Fabric.
+**My Workloads:** This view lists the workloads that have been added by the user or others within the organization, including built-in workloads that are part of Fabric.
-More Workloads: This view showcases all available workloads that can be added to Fabric.
+**More Workloads:** This view showcases all available workloads that can be added to Fabric.

-To publish your workload to the Fabric Workload Hub, which is currently in public preview, you can follow these steps.
-Please review all steps before you start developing your workload and make sure you comply with all of the mandatory requirmenets, before you submit your Fabric workload to ensure a smooth and quick publishing flow.
+Publishing your workload to the Fabric Workload Hub involves several key steps to ensure a smooth and successful process.
+Below is a step by step flow with additional details to guide you through each stage.
+Review all steps before you start developing your workload and make sure you comply with all of the mandatory requirmenets.

 ## Step 1: Develop and Test Your Workload
 Ensure your workload is compatible with the Fabric Extensibility framework and prepare your branding materials for listing.